liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/03-upgrading-the-liferay-maven-build.markdown

 available to accomplish specific tasks in your project, you no longer have to rely on one large plugin that provides many things you may not want.

-As an example, suppose your Liferay Portal 6.2 project was using the `liferay-maven-plugin` to only use Liferay CSS Builder.
+For example, suppose your Liferay Portal 6.2 project was using the `liferay-maven-plugin` for Liferay CSS Builder only.
 First, you should remove the legacy `liferay-maven-plugin` plugin dependency from your project's `pom.xml` file: